snowdj/stochastic_process_notes/_posts/2014-01-02-notes-lecture1.md

 - Languages used in the exercises: Java, Bugs, R.
  - R is great to use existing statistical methodologies, but not to develop new ones.
  - We will organize remedial tutorials for Java/Bugs as we go along.
 Please try to drop by if you are not familiar with the covered topic.
-- Environments supported: Mac OS X, linux.
+- Environments supported: Stat net, Mac OS X, linux.